Leo Kulinczenko: Coaching career

-He held a full-time position with the highly competitive Chicago Sockers as a staff coach for 16 years.
-The Chicago Sockers is a nationally recognized youth soccer program it is the only program in Illinois to provide the U.S. Soccer Development Academy for the boys and girls the highest competition platforms in the U.S. In 2007 and 2008 he was director for the twelve to fourteen year-old age group at Chicago Eclipse Select which was part of the Elite Clubs National League.
-1998–2000 he coached the boys varsity team at Saint Viator High School.
-2001 he was assistant men's coach at North Central College.
+He held a full-time position with Chicago Sockers as a staff coach for 16 years.
+The Chicago Sockers is the only program in Illinois to provide the U.S. Soccer Development Academy.
+From 1998 to 2000 he coached the boys varsity team at Saint Viator High School.
+In 2001 he was assistant men's coach at North Central College.